GraphLens/graphlens/README.md

 This extension is licensed under the **GraphLens End-User License Agreement (EULA)**

 -   **You are free to:** Use for personal, educational, and commercial projects free of charge.
+You own the generated graphs.
--   **You may not:** Decompile, reverse engineer, modify, resell, or create derivative works based on this software.
+-   **You may not:** Decompile, reverse engineer, extract internal data, modify, resell, or create derivative works based on this software.

 See the full [LICENSE](LICENSE) file for details.